knonsense/.github/profile/README.md

-## Welcome to our Team KnonSense Github Organization.
+## Welcome to our Team KnonSense Github Organization!

+This Organization is for team KnonSense's final group project for ops-201d8.
+Here you can find out more about the scenerio we were given and the problem domain.
+There are three repositories for this organization.
+We have the Documentations repository, where you will find all the documentation that is part of this project.
+The Scripts repository contains our scripts we used for this project.
+The presentations repo contains a pdf of our slideshow as well as a link to the slideshow on google docs.
+The video of our presentation will be added to that repository once available.

 Below you will find information and links for our members, repositories and any related resources and material.

 ## Problem Domain: